 Compound interest can be amazing and requires time and not a huge initial investment.
 Sylvia Bloom was 96 year old when she passed away and donated $6.24 million to the non-profit: Henry Street Settlement.
+How did she manage to earn so much?

 Understanding compound interest